strellic/CodeExec/README.md

 pip install -r requirements.txt
 ```

-3. Run the app once in Flask debug mode to generate `settings.json` and `problems.json` in the `data` folder:
+3. Run the app once in debug mode to generate `settings.json` and `problems.json` in the `data` folder:

 ```bash
 python3 app.py